LargeLanguageMan/portfolio/content/blog/next-gemini-api.md

 In this guide, I’ll walk you through setting up a Next.js application, creating a home page to interact with a custom persona, and integrating the Google Gemini API for dynamic responses.

+You can view a example working demo on my website [aiprojectlabs](https://sadbob.aiprojectlabs.com/)

 If you want to see how I set this up use my [GitHub repository](https://github.com/LargeLanguageMan/gemini-app-ai) as a guide.